 Carole has indeed touched upon an obvious truth that she does not inform the public about when she condemns animal captivity: Most of the cruelty cases involving exotic animals occur with low-income or uneducated people.
 Big cat care is an inherently expensive venture, and not being able to measure up financially is a recipe for disaster.

 This is not an issue with animal captivity but an issue with how animals are distributed.
 Animals like dogs and cats (pit bulls are famously neglected in some neighborhoods at a higher rate) are prone to the same exact conflict.

 Public Safety Claims

 Interestingly enough, while Baskin cites public safety as a reason to remove big cats from captivity, she ignores that even domesticated dogs attack and kill humans.
 Even Carole Baskin herself was attacked by a dog as a child and "never got over it."

 It is hard to buy Baskin's claim that she would shut down her facility and be cat-less for the rest of her life (nor does it sound believable that the current volunteers would be pleased going back to working at animal shelters with domesticated cats and dogs).
 Baskin likely knows that the flow of animals will never truly disappear in her lifetime.

-When all the rights of everyone but her and a few other privileged people have disappeared, she’ll probably convert BCR into a ‘conservation center’ or something to that effect, joining the ranks of respectful zoos that are allowed to acquire and possess the rarest species, which was her original goal.
+When the rights of everyone but her and a few other privileged people have disappeared, she’ll probably convert BCR into a "conservation center" or something to that effect, joining the ranks of respectful zoos that are allowed to acquire and possess the rarest species, which was her original goal.
 You can accomplish things like this if you have all the money, respect, and adoration in society.